merlot-education/gxfscatalog-library/README.md

 We can find the respective models for these types [here](https://github.com/merlot-education/gxfscatalog-library/tree/main/src/main/java/eu/merloteducation/gxfscataloglibrary/models/selfdescriptions/gax).

 Since the catalog allows to specify arbitrary schemas, we can easily extend upon this concept.
-For example we could define our own schemas that extend the basic legal person found [here](https://gitlab.com/gaia-x/technical-committee/service-characteristics/-/blob/v22.10/single-point-of-truth/yaml/gax-trust-framework/gax-participant/legal-person.yaml?ref_type=tags) with an e-mail address field, generate the respective ttl files and upload them to the catalog.
+For example, we could define our own schemas that extend the basic legal person found [here](https://gitlab.com/gaia-x/technical-committee/service-characteristics/-/blob/v22.10/single-point-of-truth/yaml/gax-trust-framework/gax-participant/legal-person.yaml?ref_type=tags) with an e-mail address field, generate the respective ttl files and upload them to the catalog.

 Since the library has no knowledge of this field yet, we can use simple inheritance and extend upon the